MMA Needs Nick Diaz

 The thing about Nick though, and why everyone loves him, is his honesty.
 He’s real, for better or worse.
 The king of the 209 has never minced words at any point in his career.
 He says what’s on his mind and has a pantheon of glorious quotes that will live on forever in MMA.
 “Train by day, Joe Rogan podcast by night, all day.”

 What does that even mean?
 Who cares?
 He’s Nick Diaz.
 It’s difficult to ignore the entertainment value he brings, despite what else may be said of the man.
-You never know what he’s going to say; there’s no corporate platitudes in him.
+You never know what he’s going to say; there are no corporate platitudes in him.

 He never hid the fact that he wanted to get paid.
 He never hid the fact that he wanted the big fights.
 After his fight with GSP, he spoke very candidly about not wanting to fight anymore; about hoping he made enough money while he was doing it.
 That was five years ago.
 Fighters are often criticised today for saying they’re game but then bartering for more money (wolf tickets anyone?).